A Black Forest Walden / Letters to Camondo

 This round goes to Thoreau via the cat.
 And marks the end of the battle.
 I call it dead even.

-To follow Thoreau through these woods and find the echoes of Thoreau in oneself is a worthy and admirable project.
-But to me, at least, those portions of the book pale in comparison to the warmth and depth with which Krell narrates his own experience.
+To follow Krell through these woods as he locates the echoes of Thoreau in himself is a lot of fun.
+But to me, those portions of the book pale in comparison to the warmth and depth with which Krell narrates his own experience.
 There are chapters about death, about breaking up, about losing the world.
 He muses about the relationship of love and sadness, drafts a list of the best books for solitude, and explores the nature of smells.
 He shines especially bright when he drops every academic and narrative constraint and gives himself to the reader unplugged.
 Witness this bit from Chapter 91, which comprises a section of the book (from Chapters 91 to 98) about break-ups:

 ”The most terrible result of falling out of love, losing the love that once sustained us, is that we lose the person on whom we used to shower gifts.
 We gather sparkling stones at the beach, as in the old days, then mutter to ourselves, ”To whom can I give these, if no longer to her?”
 And the world seems empty, seems to have lost its entire store of beautiful things.
 Toss the stones!”
 (Chapter 91)

-Towards the end of his book, Krell takes the reader along on the biannual departure from the Hütte, a melancholic shutting down of water pipes, the re-stacking of firewood, the closing of window shutters—a well practiced ritual performed whenever he had to return to academia (before his retirement) to face another generation of students, Ph.D. applicants, other professors as well as the ubiquitous and always demanding administrators.
+Towards the end of his book, Krell takes the reader along on his biannual departure from the Hütte, a melancholic shutting down of water pipes, the re-stacking of firewood, the closing of window shutters—a well practiced ritual performed whenever he had to return to academia (before his retirement) to face another generation of students, Ph.D. applicants, fellow professors and the ubiquitous, always demanding administrators.
 It’s in this Zen moment that makes me not only completely understand, but deeply feel the agonizing dilemma of any serious philosopher.
 How to observe the world without being part of it.
 How to define the ideal distance between both.
-With A Black Forest Walden Krell might just have presented us with the answer: to live in both.
+With A Black Forest Walden, Krell might just have presented us with the answer: to live in both.

 *